-ESRS E1 Failure to adapt to extreme weather conditions IRO Physical risk Transition risk Risk: On-site and value chain damage caused by failure to adapt to extreme weather conditions ~

-\ As presented in ESRS E1-IRO, the analysis of physical climatic risks was carried out post double materiality analysis.
-The conclusions will be added to this section when the next publication is issued.
+ESRS E1 Failure to adapt to extreme weather conditions IRO Physical risk Transition risk Risk: On-site and value chain damage caused by failure to adapt to extreme weather conditions > ✓ As presented in ESRS E1-IRO, the analysis of physical climatic risks was carrie this section when the next publication is issued. ed out post double materiality analysis.
+The conclusions will be added to ESRS EI Low-carbon transition of the events sector 19.0 DI

-ESRS E1 Low-carbon transition of the events sector IRO Physical risk Transition risk Risk: Financial challenges of the low-carbon transition in the events sector •
+IRO Physical risk Transition risk

+Risk: Financial challenges of the low-carbon transition in the events sector ~

-ESRS E1 Energy transition IRO Physical risk Transition risk Risk: Operational and financial risks of the energy transition on sites ✓
+ESRS EI Energy transition

+IRO Physical risk Transition risk

+Risk: Operational and financial risks of the energy transition on sites ~